Can Dry Fruits Actually Help Your Thyroid?

 Which dry fruit is best for thyroid patients?

 Brazil nuts are the single best dry fruit for thyroid health because they are the richest food source of selenium, which is essential for converting inactive thyroid hormone (T4) to active T3.
 Just 2 brazil nuts daily provide your full selenium requirement.
+For a comprehensive approach, combine Brazil nuts with almonds (zinc, magnesium) and walnuts (omega-3).

 Can I eat walnuts if I take thyroid medicine?